Healing Sexual Trauma, Abuse, Repression, Oppression, Shame, Molestation and worse

 I also want to give you a NEW video about Rewriting Your Libido Love Story.

-In this video dialog, Dr. Keesha Ewers, a doctor of sexual functional medicine and I give you the tools to write the wrongs of your past, find forgiveness for betrayals, and come through to the other side letting go of emotional burdens holding you back from having the best sexual experience of your life.
+In this video dialog, Dr. Keesha Ewers, a doctor of sexual functional medicine, and I give you the tools to write the wrongs of your past, find forgiveness for betrayals, and come through to the other side, let go of emotional burdens holding you back from having the best sexual experience of your life.

 You deserve the God-given human right of easeful pleasure and connection with a partner.

-This is the most helpful, healing, wholesome video on the subject of reversing sexual trauma I’ve ever done.
+This is the most helpful, healing, wholesome video on reversing sexual trauma I’ve ever done.

 If your sex drive (or your partner’s sex drive) has suffered from past issues, grab this video now.